What's my Home Worth?

 A very common question we get from sellers regarding disclosures is: "What about "x", do I need to tell the buyer about that?".
 While your REALTOR isn't qualified to give you legal advice or complete the disclosure for you, we recommend using good judgement when answering these questions and when in doubt - disclose, disclose, disclose.
 This means, that if you have to think twice about it, or if it's something you're concerned about the buyers having an issue with, you should disclose it.
 You would be better off telling the buyer about it now and having them cancel the transaction, than for them to find out after they've already purchased your home and choosing to sue you.

-Buyer Inspections and Investigations The buyer will have a fair amount of time (typically about 3 weeks from the day you open escrow) to do any and all inspections and investigations (except for anything invasive, such as opening up the walls or anything that causes damage) regarding the property.
+Buyer Inspections and Investigations The buyer will have a fair amount of time (typically a little over 2 weeks from the day you open escrow) to do any and all inspections and investigations (except for anything invasive, such as opening up the walls or anything that causes damage) regarding the property.
 The costs of any inspections are paid by the buyer, unless you have agreed otherwise in your contract, and you are entitled to a copy of any inspection report the buyer obtains on your property.
 Common inspections are: a general home inspection, in which a home inspector will look at the components and major systems of the property with a fine toothed comb and report any current issues/concerns, and a termite inspection, in which a certified termite inspector will search the home for evidence of termite infestation, rotted wood, or wood eating fungus and report any issues/concerns.
 The buyer may request that you repair any of the reported items.
 Although you are not obligated to make any repairs, in most cases, a mutual agreement can be reached.
 If not, as long as the buyer is within the agreed contingency period, you have agreed to release their deposit back from escrow, shake hands, and go separate ways.